What is the sole objective you want to achieve through your resume?

-Here are few mistakes to avoid while preparing resume:
+Here are a few mistakes to avoid while writing a resume :

 Light fond color, too small or too large or irregular font size, a mixture of different font styles, complex formatting makes resume difficult to read, distracting, and annoying.

-If you are not paying attention to above-mentioned things while making the resume.
-Then there are higher chances, that your resume might get rejected in screening stage itself.
+If you are not paying attention to the above-mentioned things while making the resume.
+Then there are higher chances, that your resume might get rejected in the screening stage itself.